krixik-ai/krixik-docs/docs/modules/summarize.md

     There was no way of knowing whether you were being watched at any given moment .
 How often, or on what system, the Thought Police plugged in on any individual wire was guesswork .
-But at any rate they could plug in your wire whenever they wanted to .
-The Ministry of Truth towered vast and white above the grimy landscape .
+You had to live, from habit that became instinct--in the assumption that every sound you made was overheard, and, except in darkness, every movement scrutinized .

     The Ministry of Truth--Minitrue, in Newspeak, was the official language of Oceania .
 It was an enormous pyramidal structure of glittering white concrete, soaring